• Home

 Revelation 3:5

-Sardis appears to have been very affluent.
-The church resembled the culture.
+The church at Sardis resembled the affluent and apathetic culture.
 I can imagine they worked to attain their good standing in the world But a good standing in the world is not good standing with the Lord.

 Narrow is the way that leads to life and few find that way.
 A time is coming when many will find their name blotted out of the Book of Life.
 In life they sought to be among the majority and to be accepted.
 In reality they were pursing life in the midst of the dead majority, clothed in the colors of the world.
 Jesus offers life to the overcomer, to this living minority Jesus will clothe in white.
 They will hear Jesus confess their name before God and all the angels.